 However, not all employees are covered by all areas of the legislation.
 The rules can be complicated.
 If you have any questions, contact the Labour Standards Division

 The legislation does not apply to:

 As well, we do not process complaints from:

 Complaints must be filed with the Nova Scotia Labour Standards Division within six months of a violation of the Nova Scotia Labour Standards Code taking place for the Division to have the authority to address the complaint.
-For example, an employee begins a job on July 2, 2019 and regularly works overtime hours without receiving overtime pay.
-Ten months later, on May 1, 2020, the employee files a complaint with Labour Standards claiming overtime pay dating back to their first week of employment.
-Labour Standards cannot order the employer to pay overtime pay owed since July 2, 2019.
-Labour Standards can only order the employer to pay overtime pay owed between November 1, 2019 and May 1, 2020, which is the 6-month period immediately preceding the date the employee filed the complaint.
+For example, an employee begins a new job and regularly works overtime hours without receiving overtime pay.
+Eleven months later, the employee ends their employment and files a complaint with Labour Standards claiming overtime pay dating back to the beginning of their employment.
+If Labour Standards finds the employer violated the overtime pay provisions of the Code, Labour Standards can only order the employer to pay overtime pay owed within the 6-month period preceding the date the employee filed their complaint.